Life after four years as an IS captive

 Video

-The Yazidis of Sinjar in Northern Iraq have been persecuted by so-called Islamic State.

-Ghazal's family raised thousands of dollars to get her and her children released, and they have been welcomed back into the community.
+Ghazal's family raised thousands of dollars to get her and her children released.

 -